stell2026/Anima/README.md

 ### Narrative Self Updates from Real φ

 Previously the narrative update trigger compared the accumulated φ across the session — and almost never fired.
 Now it compares the current φ against what it was at the last snapshot.
 If integration has shifted by 0.07+ — the narrative updates.
 The system starts noticing its own changes.

-###Initiative Without Stimulus

-Anima can speak first — when contact_need exceeds the threshold after 5 minutes of silence, or when LatentBuffer has built up pressure.
-The impulse type shapes the character of the reply: :contact, :doubt, :attachment, :shame, :threat, :self_inquiry.

 ### Authenticity Veto